FlowFuse/flowfuse/docs/user/team/README.md

 Owners can remove a member from a team by clicking the dropdown menu next to the username and selecting `Remove from team`.
 The team member will no longer have access to any team data.

-## Role based access control
+## Role-based access control

-Members can have 1 role for all projects in the team.
-Below there's a table to describe the different Roles apply for all projects in the team
+The role a user has in a team determines what they are able to do.
+The following table summaries what actions are available to the different roles.

 | Role                                 | Owner | Member |
 |:-------------------------------------|:-----:|:------:|